STLnick/jamcafe/README.md

 - Firebase Auth
   - Creates Users and authorizes them using email and password
   - Removes security risk of storing their email and passwords inside the database
+- Firebase Cloud Functions
+  - Used to delete a User from client-side in Admin Panel
+  - Applied a custom claim to make a user in Firebase an admin
+  - Needed serverless function due to security of allowing deletion from client-side
+- Socket.io
+  - Used to implement in-app live chat feature

 ## TODOs